RANDCorporation/value-of-env-surveillance/README.md

 Clone the [c19model](https://code.rand.org/vaccination-research/c19model) R package and install it first.
 Then, open the `R/library.R` file and let Rstudio install your missing packages.

+An `renv.lock` file is provided as a courtesy and to ensure we have a registry of the dependencies used.
+If you prefer to use `renv`, see the `.Rprofile` file and re-start your R session.

 ## Next Tasks

 *Manuscript*